ianmicheal/VMU-Icon-Converter-XPM/README.md

-Ian micheal
-I wrote this in C and using normal bmp format no stuffing around easy to use tool..

 # VMU Icon Converter

 This tool converts a 48x32 pixel BMP image into a VMU icon format compatible with Dreamcast VMU (Visual Memory Unit) icons.
 It generates a C header file containing the icon data in XPM format.